jbbrissaud/zioUI5Counters/README.md

 Note: The .gitignore file is a little bit unconventional, indicating what to keep and not what to ignore.

-The reasons why:\
+Why this project:\
 1/ I love Scala, and especially Scala3 for indentation and other goodies.\
+2/ I want the same (powerful) language on the server and on the client.
+It's simpler to manage, and far simpler for client/server communication.
-2/ I also love ZIO, especially ZIO2.
+3/ I also love ZIO, especially ZIO2.
 I obviously want a fast parallel server, but also a fast web page, running components in parallel.\
-3/ I want standard components, and to be able to use them with my favourite "react-like" library, Laminar.\
+4/ I want standard components, and to be able to use them with my favourite "react-like" library, Laminar.